aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/batch-processing/automate-pptx-manipulation-aspose-slides-java/_index.md

 - A basic understanding of Java programming concepts.
 - An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse set up for Java development.

-## Setting Up Aspose.Slides for Java
+## Setting up Aspose.Slides for java
 To get started, integrate the Aspose.Slides for Java library into your project.
 Here’s how you can do it using Maven or Gradle, along with instructions for direct download:

 **Maven**